alexrutar/tpr/README.md

 tpr install preprint https://github.com/rutar-academic/template-preprint
 ```
 This installs the template located at the URL `https://github.com/rutar-academic/template-preprint` under the name `preprint`.
-You can check that the template is installed with `tpr list`.
+You can install templates from any valid git URL or a local git repository.

+List available templates with `tpr list`
 Templates are installed in the directory `$XDG_DATA_HOME/tpr/templates`.

 Now, create a new directory, change to it, and initialize